 Each donation can net people up to $50.
 In a crisis, that may be life-changing money, even if it’s probably not as much as donors deserve.

 It’s not a pleasant option, but it’s usually safe for healthy people who take the proper precautions.
 And if it’s any comfort, the fluids do eventually go to a good cause.
-The healthcare industry relies on people who provide their blood and plasma to make valuable medicines.
+The healthcare industry relies on people who provide their blood and plasma to make life-saving medicines.

 Just try to stick to reputable facilities and don’t overdo it.
 It’s not worth risking your health or your safety for the cash.